Last modified: June 14, 2021

 Additionally, Hawaiian workers have been exposed to asbestos in public buildings, schools, power generation plants, manufacturing facilities, oil refineries, shipyards, construction sites, sugar mills and plantations.

 Law Firms Practicing in Hawaii

-Hawaii residents with asbestos-related diseases should choose a nationwide mesothelioma law firm because Hawaii may not be the best state to file their claim in.
+Hawaii residents with asbestos-related diseases should choose a nationwide mesothelioma law firm because Hawaii may not be the best state in which to file their claim.